naoshibaikyu/superbuddn/test.md

 Riff: **[flicks the light switch]** Warp Man... what are you doing...?

-Warpman Angry: Hey!
+WarpMan Annoyed: Hey!
 I'm trying to have an evil moment here!

 %Warp Man quickly stomps over to the light switch and turns it off, then continues his maniacal laughter.